NN-Dev-Team/Nordic-Network/important-notes/security-checklist.md

 - [ ] When parsing Signup/Login input, sanitize for javascript://, data://, CRLF characters.
 - [ ] Set secure, httpOnly cookies.
 - [ ] ~~In Mobile `OTP` based mobile verification, do not send the OTP back in the response when `generate OTP` or `Resend OTP`  API is called.~~
-- [ ] Limit attempts to `Login`, `Verify OTP`, `Resend OTP` and `generate OTP` APIs for a particular user.
+- [x] Limit attempts to `Login`, `Verify OTP`, `Resend OTP` and `generate OTP` APIs for a particular user.
 Have an exponential backoff set or/and something like a captcha based challenge.
+(Partly done only)
 - [ ] ~~Check for randomness of reset password token in the emailed link or SMS.~~
 - [ ] ~~Set an expiration on the reset password token for a reasonable period.~~
 - [ ] ~~Expire the reset token after it has been successfully used.~~